ProprioCS/Provia.Documents/Service Tickets.md

 The greenish tiles are fully received.
 The yellowish tiles are partially received.
 And the pinkish tiles are expected receipts.

 The Expected Receipt date is calculated from the historical experience of the dealer when receiving product that had an Ack Ship Date.
-In Orion Receiving, when items are received, we track how many days from their Ack Ship Date it took for them to get here and be received.
+In Provia Receiving, when items are received, we track how many days from their Ack Ship Date it took for them to get here and be received.
 We store this in the database by Vendor ID, Vendor Ship-from Zipcode, and Destination Zipcode (which is often a Dealer Warehouse location, but can also be a Customer Location for Direct Ship POs, or a Subcontractor location for POs shipped to a Sub.)
 This way a Dealer with multiple warehouses in different regions, and/or a Vendor with multiple manufacturing facilities, will store the correct value for this PO/Ack.
 And for items shipped to a Customer Location or Sub Location, the expected date will be pretty accurate as well.

 We store (currently 12) of the most recent receipts for that Vendor/Origin Zip/Destination Zip, and use the average of those 12 (or however many we have if fewer than 12) to calculate the average transit days, which are then added to the Ack Ship Date to form the Expected Receipt Date.

-If we do not have any stored transit information for the particular Vendor/Origin/Destination, we display the PO on its Ack Ship Date and instead of a date, show “TBD”.
+If we do not have any stored transit information for the particular Vendor/Origin/Destination, we display the PO on its Ack Ship Date and instead of a date, show "TBD".
 As receipts happen, this will self-correct.

 If vendors get better at getting product to the dealer, or (we hope not!) worse, the average transit days will start to shrink or grow with each new Receipt, and so the Expected dates will continually self-correct.

 When looking at previous weeks, you see any actuals, and also see any Expecteds which land on those dates and have not yet been received.
-But when looking at the week which includes “today”, meaning today’s actual date, it works in a special way.
-When looking at the week which contains “today”, every unreceived PO that was expected before the currently-viewed week will show up, and will show up on “today”.
+But when looking at the week which includes "today", meaning today's actual date, it works in a special way.
+When looking at the week which contains "today", every unreceived PO that was expected before the currently-viewed week will show up, and will show up on "today".

 In this way, POs that were expected earlier but have not yet been received will always roll forward to the current week.
 This helps ensure visibility is not lost – you do not need to go back in time to hunt for them – they will display this week until they are received.
 Another way to put is this: today is Monday, and we had a PO we expected to arrive on the previous Friday, but we have not received it.
 It will show on today (Monday).
-If not received today, then tomorrow it will appear on “today” again, which will now be Tuesday.
+If not received today, then tomorrow it will appear on "today" again, which will now be Tuesday.
 And so forth – until it is actually received.
 Once received, it will then be frozen as an actual receipt on that day.

 But sometimes, things can go wrong, so we have some override capabilities.
 If you click the down arrow in the lower right, it opens an action menu:

-The first item on the menu, “**Open in Orion Receiving**”, does exactly that.
+The first item on the menu, "**Open in Provia Receiving**", does exactly that.
 There you can see the details for any actual receipts, either full or partial, and actually receive (if you have permission to create Item Receipts) unreceived/partial POs.
-The icon that is supposed to represent “boxes”, located to the left of the menu arrow, does the same thing -  opens the PO in Orion Receiving, but without having to open the menu.
+The icon that is supposed to represent "boxes", located to the left of the menu arrow, does the same thing -  opens the PO in Provia Receiving, but without having to open the menu.

-“**Stop Showing this PO**” – in the past in other systems we have seen bad data, and there have been POs that simply aren’t going to be received.
-There was a need to just stop showing them, so they don’t keep rolling forward to every new week.
+"**Stop Showing this PO**" – in the past in other systems we have seen bad data, and there have been POs that simply aren't going to be received.
+There was a need to just stop showing them, so they don't keep rolling forward to every new week.
 This should not be an issue in NetSuite, but at least for now you can select that item and that PO will no longer appear in Expected Receipts.
-Note that this wouldn’t mean you couldn’t receive it when the product actually arrives – you can still get to Orion Receiving from the PO, and likely from a Warehouse menu we will create.
-You just won’t see it here anymore, because you said to stop showing it here.
+Note that this wouldn't mean you couldn't receive it when the product actually arrives – you can still get to Provia Receiving from the PO, and likely from a Warehouse menu we will create.
+You just won't see it here anymore, because you said to stop showing it here.

-“**Set Expected Date for this PO**” – sometimes a PO is calculated to arrive on a certain date, but you are informed of a problem by the Vendor or their Carrier – e.g. the truck broke down in Minnesota, or a mountain pass is closed.
+"**Set Expected Date for this PO**" – sometimes a PO is calculated to arrive on a certain date, but you are informed of a problem by the Vendor or their Carrier – e.g. the truck broke down in Minnesota, or a mountain pass is closed.
 When you are informed of such a thing, you can set a hard Expected Date just for that PO, and thereafter it will only show as Expected on the date you set here.
-So if we have a PO with such a problem, and we are tired of seeing it show up every day when we know it isn’t coming for a couple more weeks, we can simply enter an override expected date using this menu option – and it won’t show again until then.
+So if we have a PO with such a problem, and we are tired of seeing it show up every day when we know it isn't coming for a couple more weeks, we can simply enter an override expected date using this menu option – and it won't show again until then.

-And should we find that despite our best efforts, some Vendor’s averages are all over the map and we want the system to stop calculating for that Vendor, we can enter a hard-coded number of transit days for that Vendor.
-In that case, we can click “**Set this Vendor’s Transit Days**” and enter a number of days, and from that point forward POs coming from that Vendor will show as expected on the day that is calculated from the Ack Ship Date plus the number you entered here.
+And should we find that despite our best efforts, some Vendor's averages are all over the map and we want the system to stop calculating for that Vendor, we can enter a hard-coded number of transit days for that Vendor.
+In that case, we can click "**Set this Vendor's Transit Days**" and enter a number of days, and from that point forward POs coming from that Vendor will show as expected on the day that is calculated from the Ack Ship Date plus the number you entered here.

 These Overrides should not be needed often, but they are available for the occasional edge cases.
 It is best initially not to use them, but instead to receive POs as they arrive and let the system do the math and get better without any manual intervention.

 ## Work Orders

-Work Orders are a set of custom records and suitelets intended to bring best of class Furniture dealer operations into NetSuite Orion.
+Work Orders are a set of custom records and suitelets intended to bring best of class Furniture dealer operations into NetSuite Provia.

 Work Orders are always tied to a transaction, and almost always a Sales Order.
-One special type called a “Placeholder Work Order” can be tied to a Quote as well.
+One special type called a "Placeholder Work Order" can be tied to a Quote as well.
 There can be zero, one, or many Work Orders on any given Sales Order.

 The Sales Order had a sublist to display information about each Work Order tied to it.
-This was done with SuiteQL as the Work Order’s overall status is a rollup of all of its Events' statuses, and each Event can have multiple Days with their own status.
+This was done with SuiteQL as the Work Order's overall status is a rollup of all of its Events' statuses, and each Event can have multiple Days with their own status.
 For this reason, we added the query to the beforeload user event for a Sales Order and created the sublist on the server.
 We could (and probably should) instead use a client script to hit an endpoint for the data after the SO loads.
-The sublist also had a New Work Order button which would open the suitelet with no “woid” param, which meant it is a new one.
+The sublist also had a New Work Order button which would open the suitelet with no "woid" param, which meant it is a new one.

 You could also open existing Work Orders from the Work Order Schedule, and from the Scheduler interface.